 Who we are

-Our Children's Therapies Team work with children, young people and their families where there is a disability or impairment that is affecting a child's ability to carry out or join in with everyday activities.
+Our Paediatric Therapy Team work with children, young people and their families where there is a disability or impairment that is affecting a child's ability to carry out or join in with everyday activities.

 Our team includes physiotherapists, occupational therapists, assistant practitioners and therapy assistants who are supported behind the scenes by a dedicated admin team.
 We focus on supporting children with their functional or physical needs.
 This could be areas such as: